A Single-Loop Deep Actor-Critic Algorithm for Constrained Reinforcement Learning with Provable Convergence: Preliminaries

 \section{Preliminaries}

-In this section, we first lay out the formulation of general CRL problems and then briefly introduce a family of deep ReLU neural networks, which are commonly used in modern algorithms to parameterize the policy $\pi$ and Q-functions.
+In this section, we first introduce some preliminaries of CMDP and then briefly introduce a family of DNNs, which are commonly used in modern algorithms to parameterize the policy $\pi$ and Q functions.
 Moreover, we make several assumptions on the problem structure, before we present the algorithmic framework.